IntegraceEvents/pathcompass-beta/README.md

 ---
 ## **Backstory: Why we created PATH Compass**

-As students, we often found it **difficult to choose courses** that matched our interests, workload preferences, and strengths.
+As a new students, we often found it **difficult to choose courses** that matched our interests, workload preferences, and strengths.
 University course descriptions can be **vague**, and official databases don’t provide easy ways to **compare** courses based on individual priorities.

 When discussing this with peers, we realised that **many students faced the same issue**—spending hours **researching courses**, manually comparing assessment structures, pass rates, and instructor ratings.